 Place the finished muffin tins in the oven and cook at 392F for 15 min.
 After cooking for 15 minutes, lower the oven temperature to 338F and cook for another 15 minutes.

 Note: Be sure NOT to open the oven when you turn the temperature down to keep the steam inside the oven.
-If you are not using a convection oven, you may need to add an additional 10 minutes to each temperature.
+If you are not using a convection oven, you may need to add an additional 10 minutes to reach the temperature.

-You can serve the right out of the oven once they have rested for a couple minutes or you can cool them down completely and save for 4 days in the refrigerator.
+You can serve them right out of the oven once they have rested for a couple of minutes or you can cool them down completely and save them for 4 days in the refrigerator.
 When ready to serve, reheat them in the oven at 350F for 10 minutes.